-- A car/ride-sharing – The more you stock up in one trip, the fewer trips you have to make.
-This saves petrol, parking and time.
-It also reduces impulse purchases as you’re in the store a lot less.
+- A car/ride-sharing – The more you stock up on one trip, the fewer trips you have to make.
+This saves petrol, parking and time, as well as reduces impulse spending (less trips = less temptations each time).
 Some personal finance bloggers have resources you can use to make just ONE major grocery trip a month.

-- Fridge/Freezer – To stock up your perishable items
+- Fridge/Freezer – To stock up on perishable items

-- Pantry/storage space – To stock up your non-perishable items
+- Pantry/storage space – To stock up on non-perishable items

 - Cashback credit card – Getting one that gives you 2-5% cashback is a good idea